ewels/nf-core-methylseq/README.md

 ## Pipeline Summary

-The pipeline allows you to choose between running either [Bismark](https://github.com/FelixKrueger/Bismark), [bwa-meth](https://github.com/brentp/bwa-meth) / [MethylDackel](https://github.com/dpryan79/methyldackel) or [BWA-Mem](https://github.com/lh3/bwa) plus [rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) for for TAPS data processing. rastair can also be used with bwa-meth aligned reads by setting the aligner to `--aligner bwameth` and adding the flag `--taps`.
+The pipeline allows you to choose between running either [Bismark](https://github.com/FelixKrueger/Bismark), [bwa-meth](https://github.com/brentp/bwa-meth) / [MethylDackel](https://github.com/dpryan79/methyldackel) or [BWA-Mem](https://github.com/lh3/bwa) plus [rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) for TAPS data processing. rastair can also be used with bwa-meth aligned reads by setting the aligner to `--aligner bwameth` and adding the flag `--taps`.

 Choose between workflows by using `--aligner bismark` (default, uses bowtie2 for alignment), `--aligner bismark_hisat`, `--aligner bwameth` or `--aligner bwamem`.
 For higher performance, the pipeline can leverage the [Parabricks implementation of bwa-meth (fq2bammeth)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam_meth.html) and the [Parabricks implementation of bwa-mem (fq2bammemh)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam.html), which implement the baseline tools `bwa-meth` and `bwa-mem`.
 To use this option, include the `gpu` profile along with `--aligner bwameth` or `--aligner bwamem`.